(Amplified) Banded Matrix Factorization: A unified approach to private training: Experiments

+\mypar{RMSE} We begin by comparing \dpsgd with \memf and \BANDMF in terms of their RMSE (\cref{sec:setup}) on the prefix workload.
+This is one measure for how much noise these mechanisms add during training, and is a reasonable proxy for learning performance.
 Observe in \cref{fig:rmse_mf_sgd} that there are regimes where \DPSGD outperforms \memf and vice versa in terms of RMSE.
 When then number of epochs equals $\dimension$, \DPSGD reduces to full gradient descent (GD) (and there is no amplification benefit), and the optimal \MF mechanism is close to the identity matrix (that is, GD), and so the algorithms become almost identical (\MF has a very small advantage, as the identity matrix is not quite optimal for \rmse).
 However, as shown in \cref{fig:rmse_banded_sgd}, we see that \BANDMF is always at least as good as \DPSGD in terms of \rmse.
-The improvement is most potent in the lower number of epochs and higher $\epsilon$ regime, which is standard for (large) language model training.
+The improvement is most potent in the lower number of epochs and higher $\epsilon$ regime, which is standard for large model training.
 In \cref{fig:rmse_vs_epochs}, we see that for fixed $\dimension$ as the number of epochs increases, all mechanisms enjoy improved RMSE, and \BANDMF in fact reduces to \dpsgd in that regime (though \BANDMF may be outperformed in RMSE by \memf due to our imposed optimization constraint of constant diagonals in $\bfX$).

-\mypar{Centralized training with amplification} We evaluate on CIFAR-10 closely following \citet{choquette2022multi}; notably, we train for $20$ epochs on CIFAR-10 using a batch size $\batchsize=500$.
-We tune all mechanisms to achieve their best performance for each $\epsilon$ by optimizing over the number of bands as described in~\cref{sec:optimizing} (see \cref{fig:cifar-loss-compare} of \cref{sec:cifar-detail}), and use $12$ repeated runs.
-See \cref{sec:cifar-detail} for the full setup.

-\cref{fig:centralized_cifar} shows that \BANDMF with amplification and an optimized number of bands $\bands$ can obtain utility benefits over both prior mechanisms.
-We find that for $\epsilon \in [2,5]$, \BANDMF achieves a consistent $\approx 1$ percentage point boost in performance over~\citet{choquette2022multi}.
-Below $\epsilon \approx 2$, where \dpsgd previously dominated, we find that \BANDMF obtains a larger benefit around $3$ percentage points.
-These two findings show that \BANDMF is able to leverage the benefits of both amplification and \memf simultaneously to achieve additional performance gains.
-As the budget $\epsilon$ gets smaller, we find that \BANDMF is equivalent to \dpsgd ($\bands=1$ is optimal).
+\mypar{Centralized training with amplification} Our full experimental setup is described in \cref{sec:cifar-detail}, and closely follows prior work \cite{choquette2022multi}.
+We train for $20$ epochs on CIFAR-10, and tune all mechanisms to achieve their best performance for each $\epsilon$, using $12$ repeated runs. \cref{fig:centralized_cifar} shows that \BANDMF with amplification and an optimized number of bands $\bands$ can obtain utility benefits over both prior mechanisms.
+We find that for $\epsilon \in [2,5]$, \BANDMF achieves a consistent $\approx 1$ percentage point boost in performance over \memf.
+Below $\epsilon \approx 2$, where \dpsgd previously dominated, we find that \BANDMF obtains a benefit around $3$ percentage points.
+These two findings show that \BANDMF is able to balance and leverage the benefits of both amplification and correlated noise effectively.
+As the budget $\epsilon$ gets smaller, we find that \BANDMF is equivalent to \dpsgd.